HL7/fhir-pacio-adi/input/pagecontent/content_type_overview.md

                 <li>A set of medical orders intended to follow a patient and be available across the continuum of care</li>
                 <li>The patient, or their healthcare agent, provides direct input in the creation of the orders but the documents are authored by a licensed practitioner.</li>
                 <li>These orders are used to document a provider’s orders for, or preferences against, treatments that are to be utilized during a future medical emergency that would necessitate life-sustaining treatment and interventions, and are based on the patient’s expressed goals, preferences, and priorities for such care.</li>
-                <li>In some cases, a provider who author’s (and signs) the portable medical order document may be supported by a different practitioner functions as a facilitator, discussing options and decisions the patient may want to make.
+                <li>In some cases, a provider who author’s (and signs) the portable medical order document may be supported by a different practitioner functioning as a facilitator, discussing options and decisions the patient may want to make.
 The facilitator is not an author of this type of document.
 The document reflects the orders issued by the authoring provider.
 A facilitator is recorded in the document as someone who has performed advance care planning services to support the authoring provider.</li>
             </ul>
         </td>
     </tr>